Elementary Particle Physics

 - independently identify key aspects of a topic relevant to particle physics and present them to his/her peers.

 The course provides an overview of modern particle physics stressing fundamental concepts and processes:

-An introduction to the Standard Model and its components.
+An introduction to the Standard Model of particle physics. .
 Antiparticles.
 Symmetries and conservation laws and their significance in particle physics.
 Hadron-hadron interactions.
 The quark model including spectroscopy.
-Quantum Chromo Dynamics (QCD).
+Quantum Chromo-Dynamics (QCD).
 Electromagnetic interactions - form factors.
 The parton model and deep inelastic scattering - structure functions.
 Weak interactions including beta decay and Cabbibo- Kobayashi-Maskawa mixing.
 The unified electroweak interaction, W, Z and the Higgs boson.
 Beyond the Standard Model: the unification of strong and electroweak interaction, supersymmetry, neutrino oscillations and more.

 Techniques for particle acceleration and particle detection will be presented.
-Guest lecture where innovation, collaboration with industry, technology transfer and aspects of work within large international teams will be discussed.
+Discussion about innovation, collaboration with industry, technology transfer and aspects of work within large international teams.

-Written examination at the end of the course, hand-in problems and group seminar (4 credits).
-Passed oral student projekt presentation (1 credit).
+Written examination at the end of the course, hand-in problems and seminar (4 credits).
+Oral student project presentation (1 credit).